agile-students-fall2025/1-project-proposal-bitstorm/README.md

 ## For Whom?

-- People with busy schedules balancing school, work, and social life.
+- People with busy schedules balancing school, work, and body health.
 - People in cities like New York, where restaurants are expensive and many people start cooking their own meals.
 - People make own food choice for the first time and needing simple guidance.
 - Health-conscious users who want to eat better and maintain a good body shape, but find existing apps boring.